SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 3.1 Translations are not working

-If you have gettext support in php, translations will work only if you have appropriate system locale.
+If you have gettext support in PHP, translations will work only if you have the appropriate system locale.
+You should also restart your web server after installing new locale packs.

 3.2 Some words are not translated

 This is the way gettext translations work.
-If translated string is not available - English version of translation is used.
+If a translated string is not available, the English version of the string is used.

 Possible causes are:

-• translation that you are using is not fully translated.
+• The locale that you are using is not fully translated.

 3.3 "xxx character set is not supported"

 "xxx character set is not supported" errors may appear when you switch to some translations.
-This usually means that your IMAP server does not support charset that is used by translation.
+This usually means that your IMAP server does not support the charset that is used by that translation.

 • 4.
 General Options -> 11.
 Allow server thread sort (it is not enabled by default)